scienceforever/GLSeq/README.md

 Please add the full paths to all the utilities listed in the "Environment" section of the ```GLSeq.attr.R``` into your custom attribute file (below).

+Names of the input FASTQ files need to have the same length.
+If this is not the case, please rename the files to satisfy this requirement using ```GLSeq.rename.fastq.files.R``` script by [ybukhman](https://github.com/ybukhman)

 #### Preparing the attribute file

 You will need to change the values in the ```GLSeq.attr.R``` file before the run.
 Locations of all the relevant directories, processing methods and their parameters are located there.
 The file is extensively commented and self-descriptive.